-A student removed to a disciplinary alternative education program (DAEP) during the school year will have an opportunity to complete, before the beginning of the next school year, a foundation curriculum course in which the student was enrolled at the time of removal.
+If a high school student is enrolled in a foundation curriculum course at the time of removal to a disciplinary alternative education program (DAEP), he or she will have an opportunity to complete the course before the beginning of the next school year.
 The district may provide the opportunity to complete the course through an alternative method, including a correspondence course, another distance learning option, or summer school.
 The district will not charge the student for any method of completion provided by the district.
 [See policy FOCA(LEGAL).]